 2001 – Survived potential closure.

 2004 – April: Housing Office closes.
+A climbing wall is built with the housing office becoming a Library.

 2005 – January: New Car Park completed.